thecppzoo/zoo/design/generic-policy.md

 Type erasure is a very active topic of conceptual development in C++, O'Dwyer reports in ["The space of design choices for `std::function`](https://quuxplusone.github.io/blog/2019/03/27/design-space-for-std-function/) a large number of proposals around merely `std::function` that under consideration for addition to the language.

 The type erasure framework around `AnyContainer` in this repository already allowed the straightforward codification of **all of those proposals**, for example, `AnyCallable` indeed is just an straightforward extension of `AnyCallable` and is capable of replacing `std::function` in codebases as large as Snapchat's.
-Furthermore, move-only containers were implemented.
+Furthermore, move-only containers were implemented, and derived components or extensions were made covariant with respect to copyability, but we now deem that previous work as superceded by the techniques in the latest framework.

 The latest work on this framework, [`GenericPolicy`](https://github.sc-corp.net/emadrid/szr/blob/6e436e6aaf1d12f2d0992bb3e3f9acf9adec289a/test/inc/zoo/Any/VTablePolicy.h#L204) comes to dramatically simplify the process of developing affordances and defining containers with arbitrary sets of affordances, in which the affordances are specified as trivially as using them as template arguments:
 ```c++